 For the cooking liquid: Place 8 cups water in a large pot and bring to a boil over high heat.
 Quarter one of the onions then add it to the water along with 4 of the bay leaves, the cinnamon stick, the garlic cloves, the kosher salt, the peppercorns, and 1 teaspoon of the celery seeds.
 When it boils, remove from heat, add shrimp, and cook until they’re bright-pink and firm, about 2 minutes.
 Drain and rinse to prevent further cooking.

-For the pickle: Place shrimp in a large nonreactive container or bowl.
+For the pickle: Place shrimp in a large nonreactive bowl.
 Thinly slice one lemon and quarter and thinly slice the remaining two onions.
 Add the lemon and onions to the container along with the orange juice, white wine vinegar, lemon juice, olive oil, the remaining bay leaves, red pepper flakes, sugar, and remaining 1 teaspoon of celery seeds.
 Ad the shrimp and turn to coat.
 Cover and refrigerate until thoroughly chilled, at least 2 hours to overnight.

 To serve: Just before serving, fold in the parsley.
 Serve with toothpicks or on crackers or chips.